Burmese invasions of Assam: First Burmese invasion

-The Burmese army was paid 100,000 rupees and the commanders were given suitable presents.
+The Burmese army was paid 1,000,000 rupees and the commanders were given suitable presents.
 Hemo Aideo, an Ahom princess (daughter of Bagakonwar Tipam Raja and sister of Swargadeo Jogeshwar Singha) was sent to the king of Burma with 50 elephants and dowry.
 The Burmese army left Assam in April 1817.

-Soon after, Badan Chandra was assassinated.
-Ruchinath marched against Chandrakanta Singha and made Purandhar Singha the king.
+After the return of the Burmese forces, Badan Chandra had become all-powerful.
+He began to torture the supporters of Purnananda Burhagohain, who was already dead.
+There were also differences between the Barbarua and barphukan.
+Further, disgusted with the activities of Badanchandra, Numali Rajmao (King Chandrakanta's mother), along with some officials, hatched a conspiracy to get rid of him.
+It culminated in the assassination of Badan Chandra in 1818 by a Subedar named Rup Singh.

 Second Burmese invasion

 Bodawpaya, on hearing this news, sent an army of 30,000 under the command of Kiamingi (Ala Mingi Borgohain) and guided by Patalang Senapati (Momai Barua).
-This army was met by an army led by Jaganath Dhekial Phukan on February 15, 1819, at Phulpanisiga, near Janji.
+This army was met by an army led by Jagannath Dhekial Phukan on February 15, 1819, at Phulpanisiga, near Janji.
 The Burmese army was defeated with a loss of about 300 soldiers and retreated a short distance.
 The Assam army, instead of pursuing the defeated Burmese, returned to the Ahom capital Jorhat leading to much confusion and panic.
 Failing to instill confidence, Ruchinath Burhagohain and Purandar Singha sailed down to Guwahati, and the Burmese army was able to occupy the capital two days later.

 Chandrakanta was reinstated as the king on March 9, 1819, followed by execution of the Ahom officials who had supported Ruchinath Burhagohain; and in the middle of April 1819 Kiamingi left for Burma leaving Mingimaha Tilwa in charge.
 Under Tilwa's orders, Patalang pursued Ruchinath, engaged his forces in Nagaon and finally pushed him beyond Assam chokey.
 Patalang was made the Borbarua and the Burmese contingent returned to Burma on January 27, 1820.
 To express his gratitude to Bodawpaya, Chandrakanta Singha sent a princess, Upama Aideo, along with officials and attendants.

 Nevertheless, Chandrakanta's attitude toward the Burmese changed soon after.
 Patalang, who was originally a Kachari, persuaded the king to shake off Burmese allegiance and had a fort constructed at Jaypur (Dighalighat).